Drew Waters: Amateur career

 Waters graduated from Etowah High School in Woodstock, Georgia.
 As a senior, he batted .516 with 15 home runs and 40 RBIs, leading Etowah to a Class 7A state championship title.
 After the season, he was named the Georgia Gatorade Player of the Year and the Metro Atlanta High School Player of the Year.
 He committed to play college baseball at the University of Georgia for the Georgia Bulldogs.
+His brother Zach Waters played college baseball for East Tennessee State and the University of Georgia and is the Assistant Coach of the varsity baseball team for Etowah High School.

 Professional career

-Atlanta Braves organization
+Atlanta Braves

 The Atlanta Braves selected Waters in the second round, with the 41st overall selection, of the 2017 Major League Baseball draft.
 He signed with the Braves for a $1.5 million signing bonus, forgoing his commitment to Georgia.

-After signing, Waters made his professional debut with the Rookie-level Gulf Coast League Braves.
-After batting .347/.448/.571 with two home runs, ten RBIs, and seven walks, he was promoted to the Danville Braves of the Rookie Advanced Appalachian League, where he finished the season.
-In 36 games for Danville, he slashed .255/.331/.383 with two home runs and 14 RBIs.
-In 2018, he began with the Rome Braves of the Class A South Atlantic League, with whom he earned All-Star honors, and was promoted to the Florida Fire Frogs of the Class A-Advanced Florida State League on August 1.
-In 114 games between the two clubs, he slashed .293/.343/.476 with nine home runs, 39 RBIs, and 23 stolen bases.
-In 2019, he began with the Mississippi Braves of the Class AA Southern League and was named an All-Star.
-In August, he was promoted to the Gwinnett Stripers of the Class AAA International League.
-Over 134 games with the two teams, Waters batted .309/.360/.459 with seven home runs, 52 RBIs, and 16 stolen bases.
+After signing, Waters made his professional debut with the rookie–level Gulf Coast League Braves.
+After batting .347/.448/.571 with two home runs, ten RBI, and seven walks, he was promoted to the Danville Braves of the Rookie Advanced Appalachian League, where he finished the season.
+In 36 games for Danville, he slashed .255/.331/.383 with two home runs and 14 RBI.
+In 2018, he began with the Rome Braves of the Single–A South Atlantic League, with whom he earned All-Star honors, and was promoted to the Florida Fire Frogs of the High–A Florida State League on August 1.
+In 114 games between the two clubs, he slashed .293/.343/.476 with nine home runs, 39 RBI, and 23 stolen bases.
+In 2019, he began with the Mississippi Braves of the Double–A Southern League and was named an All-Star.
+In August, he was promoted to the Gwinnett Stripers of the Triple–A International League.
+Over 134 games with the two teams, Waters batted .309/.360/.459 with seven home runs, 52 RBI, and 16 stolen bases.
 He was named the Southern League Most Valuable Player.
 After the season, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.

-Waters did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-He was added to Atlanta's 60-man player pool and trained with other players in the pool in Gwinnett County, Georgia over the course of the summer.
+Waters did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He was added to Atlanta's 60-man player pool and trained with other players in the pool in Gwinnett during the summer.
 For the 2021 season, he was assigned to Gwinnett, now members of the Triple-A East.
 In June, Waters was selected to play in the All-Star Futures Game at Coors Field.
-Over 103 games played for Gwinnett, Waters slashed .240/.329/.381 with 11 home runs, 37 RBIs, and 28 stolen bases.
+Over 103 games played for Gwinnett, Waters slashed .240/.329/.381 with 11 home runs, 37 RBI, and 28 stolen bases.
+On November 18, 2021, the Braves added Waters to the 40-man roster.

-On November 18, 2021, the Braves selected Waters' contract and added him to the 40-man roster.
 Waters began the 2022 season on the injured list for Gwinnett.
 He was activated in early May.
 Over 49 games with Gwinnett, he batted .246 with five home runs and 16 RBIs.